gdm413229/swwmgz_m/README.md

 ### Bottom border

 Pickup messages.
-Can configure how many to display and how long they stay, plus an additional option to merge repeated messages (given a multiplier suffix).
+Repeated pickups will have a multiplier suffix added.
+Total lines shown are also configurable.

 ### Bottom right corner